Chapter 1: Introductions

 Around 1739 – Braving the Atlantic

-Near the horizon we see a small wooden vessel sailing through St. George’s Channel past Ireland and Wales.
-It has just begun its journey bringing goods and passengers to the new world.
-This vessel happens to have some very special passengers, specifically my grandfather’s, grandfather’s, grandfather’s, grandparents.
-In other words, my sixth great grandparents, David Logan and his wife Jane Logan (nee McKinley).
+Near the horizon we see a small wooden sailing vessel passing through St. George’s Channel past Ireland and Wales.
+It has just begun its journey, bringing goods and passengers to the new world.
+This vessel happens to have some very special passengers, specifically my sixth great grandparents, David Logan and (probably) his wife Jane Logan (nee McKinley).

 Let’s take a moment to appreciate the bravery of our ancestors as they charge into an uncertain future.
 Make no mistake, this was both a harrowing and perilous journey.
-Thanks to disease, piracy, and malnutrition not all passengers survived[1].
-If you were lucky enough to make it to the new world you did so after dealing with rough seas, cramped accommodations, uncertain durations, very basic food and questionable sanitation.
+Thanks to disease, piracy, and malnutrition, not all passengers survived[1].
+If you were lucky enough to make it to the new world you did so after dealing with rough seas, cramped accommodation, very basic food, and questionable sanitation.

 David and Jane’s voyage is just the latest of the thousands of uncertain journeys taken by their ancestors.
-To better understand why they are willing to take this risk, we will turn our gaze to the even more distant past where Humans colonize our entire planet.
+To better understand why they are willing to take this risk, we will turn our gaze to the even more distant past when Humans colonized our entire planet.

 [1] Records for this time are incomplete so there is no way to calculate mortality rates, I have seen guesses as high as 10%